 - 1. True divided lites are permitted.
 Snap-in muntins are not allowed. - 2.
 Any visible reflective coating or tinted glass must be approved by the ARC. - 3.
 Door glass divisions shall create panes of square or vertical proportions. - 4.
+Garage doors should reflect coastal vernacular details and complement the overall structure design. - 5.
 Garage doors in Cape Fear Station designated lots must be made of wood or fiberglass.